 There are lots of great places to visit in Madagascar, but this sacred tree is probably one of the most impacting of my whole trip in the country!
-Especially if you love nature like I do, you want to find out more!
+Especially if you love nature as I do, you want to find out more!

 Madagascar is an incredible place with a lot of endemic species.
 In the case of the Banyan tree I am talking about in this article, it’s going beyond that aspect!
-It’s not only immense, it’s also sacred.
+It’s not only immense, but it’s also sacred.

 As I visited my family in the south of Madagascar, everybody was telling me we needed to go to the Miary Tree.
 I wondered what was so special about a tree, but when I talked to the locals and then saw the magnificent sight, it made sense!

 Miary is a village situated less than 10 kilometers away from Toliara, in the south-east of the island.